Pharrell merges entertainment and fashion for Louis Vuitton's confident menswear debut - ExBulletin

 The breathtaking venue for this sartorial show was the iconic Pont Neuf in Paris.
 The historic bridge, typically resplendent in time-worn stone, has been transformed into a golden runway, a dramatic scene against the backdrop of the glistening Seine and under the starry Parisian sky.

-The event attracted a constellation of stars in its own right.
-The audience was made up of music, sports and entertainment icons.
+Tuesday night’s event drew a constellation of stars in their own right.
+The stellar audience included music, sports and entertainment icons.
 Guests lining the golden cobblestones included music royalty Beyonc and Jay-Z, NBA superstar LeBron James, new brand ambassador Zendaya and global pop phenomenon Rihanna.

 Williams’ first show proved to be an ambitious undertaking, blending the luxury and sophistication of high fashion with the heart-pounding energy and mainstream appeal of pop culture and entertainment.
 The show was more than a runway presentation; it was an immersive experience that captured the imagination of those lucky enough to witness it firsthand.